Semitoric families: Preliminaries on integrable and semitoric systems

 This means that a semitoric system can only have elliptic-transverse, elliptic-elliptic, or focus-focus singular points.
 For this paper, we will mostly be interested in the case that $M$ is compact, so the first condition in the above definition is automatically satisfied.

-A semitoric system is called \emph{simple} if there is at most one focus-focus point per fiber of $J$.
-Simple semitoric systems were classified in~\cite{PVNinventiones,PVNacta} in terms of five invariants; we will only describe the ones that we will need in the rest of the paper.
-One of them is the number $m_f$ of focus-focus points, which is finite.
+The systems that we consider in the present paper will all have at most one focus-focus point in each level set of $J$.
+Semitoric systems with this property are called \emph{simple}.
+Simple semitoric systems were classified in~\cite{PVNinventiones,PVNacta} in terms of five invariants: the number $m_f$ of focus-focus points (which is finite), the polygon invariant, the height invariant, the Taylor series invariant, and the twisting index invariant.
+We will only describe the ones that we will need in the rest of the paper.
+The semitoric classification was later extended to include all semitoric systems, simple or not, by adapting the invariants~\cite{PPT}.

 \paragraph{Marked semitoric polygons.}